sepana-io/jeenius/README.md

 # Jeenius

-Jeenius is a chrome extension that uses chatGPT to help humanity have better discussions.

-Every day we discuss and debate.
-Climate change.
-War.
-Politics.
-Religion.
-Health.
-And everything else under the sun.

-Your uncle tells you Covid was a hoax.
-Your co-worker says socialism sucks.
-Your sister tells you capitalism sucks.
-Your best friend supports Ukraine.
-Your piano teacher supports Russia.
-Did the US respond correctly to the Chinese spy balloons?
-Does Israel’s Supreme Court have too much power?
-And a million more questions.

-Whatsapps, Facebook, Twitter – and every other platform – are filled with humans’ favourite past-time.
-Discussion.

-Yet too often these conversations get heated.
-Too often we stop talking.
-One thing is certain: all of us wish we knew more.
-Wish we had a better command of the facts.
-Wish we could put our finger on exactly what we think and why.

-Jeenius is a superpower unlike anything you’ve ever experienced.
-What if with the push of a button you could:
-- Think like Socrates
-- Argue like Plato
-- Cite like Wikipedia
-- Empathize like Jesus
-- And summarize like ChatGPT

-Simply install Jeenius’ browser extension and 100X your ability to think and discuss.
-ChatGPT meets hive-mind.
-Expert network meet your friend network.
-The power of the Internet at your fingertips.

-**Instant context.**
-**Supreme understanding.**
-**Brilliant discussions.**
+Jeenius is a browser extension that uses ChatGPT to help humanity have better discussions.
+Too often, conversations (especially on Twitter) get heated.
+Too often, we stop talking.
+Most of us don't have the time to delve deep enough into complex issue to have a full picture.
+Simply install Jeenius, click the lime green Jeenius button on any tweet and you'll be able to: see counterarguments, poll your friends or ask an expert.
+The counterarguments produced by ChatGPT are intended to provide you additional context -- a window into how others might see the same issue from a different perspective.
+Polling your friends and asking experts are additional layers of insight to give you the fullest possible understanding.
+Jeenius is for people with radically open minds who want to seek truth -- no matter where it leads them.

 # Demo
 https://youtu.be/odnOULoHrPo